randomstring/FRC-Programming-Curriculum/ProgrammingCurriculum.md

     -   limit switch or hall effect for arm or stilt
     -   only idle intake after running intake and until eject
     -   fully autonomous hatch placement
-    -   pathweaver or other path planning
+    -   PathWeaver or other path planning
     -   autonomous 2 hatch & one cargo pickup sandstorm
     -   add LED lights
     -   monitor for brownout (alert w/ LED, turn something off, reduce power to motors)